nicopico-dev/n2rss/README.md

 N2RSS (*Newsletter to RSS*) goal is to publish RSS feeds containing separate articles extracted from selected newsletters.

+It will run an email check periodically for new emails on an inbox.
+A recognized email will be processed, while unrecognized email are left as-is.
+Once an email has been processed, it is marked as read.

+Each newsletter will map to a separate RSS feed, and each articles extracted from the newsletter publication will map to different RSS entry in the corresponding feed.

 | Newsletter     | URL                       | Status  |
 |----------------|---------------------------|---------|
 | Android Weekly | https://androidweekly.net | OK      |